Mustafa Lutfi: Education

-After Lutfi completed his A-level's, he received his Primary Teaching Diploma in 1976 in Mysore, India.
+After completing his A-Levels, Lutfi received his Primary Teaching Diploma in 1976 in Mysore, India.
 He also obtained a certificate in History and Philosophy and a diploma in educational management from Moray House School of Education and Sport.
-In 1990, he did his Master of Education from the University of Birmingham.
+In 1990, he completed his Master of Education from the University of Birmingham.

-Dr. Lutfi completed his PhD in the field of education at La Trobe University in 2004.
+Lutfi completed his PhD in the field of education at La Trobe University in 2004.

 Career

-Dr. Lutfi served as the Minister of Tourism from 15 September 2004 to 13 July 2005.
+Lutfi served as the Minister of Tourism from 15 September 2004 to 13 July 2005.

 He also served as Minister of Education from 12 November 2008 until his resignation on 11 December 2010 under the presidency of Mohamed Nasheed.
 During his time as Minister of Education, he revised the national curriculum, which saw O' level pass rates skyrocket from 27% in 2009 to 46% in 2012.

 He served as the first Chancellor of the Maldives National University from 15 February 2011 to 22 February 2012.

 Later on in 2013, he was announced as the running mate of Mohamed Nasheed in the 2013 Maldivian presidential election, where they lost.

 On 27 November 2018, he was appointed the Special Advisor on Social Policy to the President by Ibrahim Mohamed Solih, until 17 November 2023.

 Awards

-In 2004, Lutfi received the governnment's special award for completing his PhD.
+In 2004, Lutfi received the special award presented by the Government of the Republic of Maldives for completing his PhD.

 In July 2023, President Ibrahim Mohamed Solih awarded the Order of the Dignified Rule of the Dhiyamigili Dynasty to Lutfi in recognition of his national contributions to the government over a period of more than 34 years and his invaluable contributions to the education sector of the Maldives.
 The award was presented at an official ceremony held at the Maldives Centre for Social Education in commemoration of the Maldives’ 58th anniversary of independence.